Special Education Director

 Evaluation and Determination

 The results of the evaluation will be presented, the evaluation team (parents included) will determine if the child meets eligibility criteria in Idaho.
-The three prongs of eligibility for special education services: Qualifying disability, disability has an adverse effect on the child’s educational performance, the student requires specially designed instruction.
+The three prongs of eligibility for special education services must all be met and documented: Qualifying disability, disability has an adverse effect on the child’s educational performance, the student requires specially designed instruction.

 Initial IEP Developed and Implemented